ilavapie23/task3-step3/Scenario_A.md

 # Scenario A
 Hi **Raju**,

-Thank you for reaching out regarding this matter.
+Thank you for reaching out to us regarding this matter.
 We hope you're doing well.

 Upon checking our record of the meeting, dated **June 26, 2021**, you were only present for a total of **10 minutes**.